gagneurlab/drop/README.md

 Expected runtime: 25 min

-For more information on different installation options, check out the [documentation](https://gagneurlab-drop.readthedocs.io/en/latest/installation.html)
+For more information on different installation options, refer to the [documentation](https://gagneurlab-drop.readthedocs.io/en/latest/installation.html)

 ## Set up a custom project